 Use Cases of Large Language Models in Banking and Finance

 Large Language Models (LLMs) are being trained on financial data to improve decision-making across credit risk, compliance, and portfolio management.
-As banks shift from rule-based systems to adaptive AI, here’s where LLMs are making measurable impact:
+As banks shift from rule-based systems to adaptive AI, here’s where LLMs are making a measurable impact:

 1. Conversational Banking and Customer Service